stan-dev/posteriordb/doc/DATABASE_CONTENT.md

 ## Gold standard `gold_standards`

-Contain gold standard draws stored as zipped JSON as `gold_standards/[posterior_name].json.zip`.
-See GOLD_STANDARD_CRITERIA.md for details on what is considered to be a gold standard in the posteriordb.
+Contain gold standard information are stored as JSON in `gold_standards/info/[posterior_name].info.json`.
+The actual draws are stored in `gold_standards/draws/[posterior_name].json.zip`.

+See [GOLD_STANDARD_CRITERIA.md](https://github.com/MansMeg/posteriordb/blob/master/docs/GOLD_STANDARD_CRITERIA.md) for details on what is considered to be a gold standard in the posteriordb.

-All gold_standard in the database contains (at minimum):
+All gold_standard in the database contains (at minimum) the following information:
 - `posterior_name`: The posterior name.
 - `cfg`: Configuration to create a gold standard with the following elements:
   - `inference_method`: How were the draws created (e.g. "stan_sampling" or "analytical")
-  - `inference_method_arguments`: arguments used to create gold_standard, such as `chains`, `iter`, `warmup`, `algorithm` for full reproducibility.
+  - `inference_method_arguments`: arguments used to create gold_standard, such as `chains`, `iter`, `warmup`, `algorithm`, `seed` etc. for full reproducibility.
-- `posterior_draws`: a named list with all parameters specified in the stan model file of the posterior nested  as chains, parameters, draws.
 - `added_by`: Added by (name and github name)
 - `added_date`: Date the file was added (name and github name)

+In addition the gold_standard posterior draws ziped JSON file contain at least the following:
+- a named list with all parameters specified in the stan model file of the posterior nested  as chains, parameters, draws.

 ## References `references`